davharris/als-prognosis/presentation-script.md

 # Predicting ALS symptom progression

-Hi, I'm Dave Harris, and today I'll be telling you about my work on forcasting the progression of ALS (also known as Lou Gehrig's disease), which is a neurodegenerative condition that causes paralysis.
+Hi, I'm Dave Harris, and today I'll be telling you forcasting the progression of ALS (also known as Lou Gehrig's disease).

-It's a lot more common than many people realize: the lifetime risk is about 1 in 400 people.
+ALS is a neurodegenerative condition that causes paralysis, and it's surprisingly common: the lifetime risk is about 1 in 400 people.

 # It's hard

-For many patients, one of the most difficult aspects of the disease is the uncertainty: patients want to know how long they have until they'll need a wheelchair or until they won't be able to speak, but even expert physicians have difficulty predicting how quickly a patient's ALS symptoms will progress.
+Patients and their families want to know when they'll need a wheelchair or when they'll need full-time care, but even expert physicians have trouble making this kind of prediction well, which makes the disease even harder to deal with.

 # Famous folks

-Just to give a sense of how variable this disease is, here are two of the most famous people with the disease.
-Lou Gehrig lived less than two years after he was diagnosed, which is on the short side, while Stephen Hawking is still alive more than 50 years later.
-There's a lot of research on classifying subtypes of the disease, but it's still hard to say where a given patient will fall on this spectrum.
+Just to give a sense of how variable this disease is, here are two of the most famous patients.
+Lou Gehrig lived less than two years after he was diagnosed, while Stephen Hawking is still alive more than 50 years later.

 # How sick will I be next year?

-To try and address this, I downloaded a collection of patient histories from the PRO-ACT database.
-I'll be focusing on this "functional rating scale", which describes patients' ability to perform 10 basic tasks (such as walking).
+We can get information on anonymous ALS patients from the PRO-ACT database.

+I'll be focusing on this "functional rating scale", which describes patients' ability to perform 10 basic tasks.

-Each time someone takes this test, they report their ability to perform these tasks on a scale from 4 (which indicates full function) to zero (which indicates no function).
+Function on each task is reported on a scale from 4 (which indicates full function) to zero (which indicates no function).

-For example, if the task is Walking, then "4" is normal walking, "2" is walking with a cane, and "0" is when you can't move your legs at all.
+For example, if the task is Walking, then "4" is normal walking, and "0" is when you can't move your legs at all.

 # The data